The Queen of Spades (opera): Composition history

 The Imperial Theatre offered Tchaikovsky a commission to write an opera based on the plot sketch by Ivan Vsevolozhsky in 1887/88.
 After first turning it down, Tchaikovsky accepted it in 1889.
-Toward the end of that year, he met with the theatre's managers to discuss the material and sketch out some of the scenes.
+Toward the end of that year, he met the theatre's managers to discuss the material and sketch out some of the scenes.

 He completed the full score in Florence in only 44 days.
 Later, working with the tenor who was to perform the lead character, he created two versions of Herman's aria in the seventh scene, using different keys.
 The changes can be found in the proof sheets and inserts for the first and second editions of the printed version of the score.
 While composing the music, Tchaikovsky edited the libretto significantly, changing some of the text and adding his own lyrics to two arias.

 Performance history

 Herman, the lead character, sings in all seven scenes.
 This requires great skill and endurance by the performer.
 The part was written with the notable Russian tenor Nikolay Figner in mind, and he performed it at the premiere.
-His wife Medea Mei-Figner played the role of Liza.
+His wife Medea Mei-Figner played the role of Lisa.

 The composer himself took part in the preparation of the Saint Petersburg premiere.
 Critics gave rave reviews.
 Tchaikovsky later wrote, "Figner and the Saint Petersburg orchestra... have made true miracles."
 The premiere's success was tremendous.
 The opera was just as successful at the Kyiv premiere twelve days later.
 The Bolshoi Theatre premiere took place the following year.
 Tchaikovsky was extremely pleased with his effort.